CivicActions/ssp-toolkit/docs/ssp.md

 ##### AWS

-In this architecture, AWS CloudTrail, S3 bucket logging, Elastic Load Balancer (ELB) Logging, and RDS MySQL error logging are employed, which support the capability for audit of organizationally defined events by logging all security-relevant user/API activities and S3 data access activities.
+In this architecture, AWS CloudTrail, Amazon S3 bucket logging, Elastic Load Balancing (ELB) logging, and Amazon RDS MySQL error logging are employed, which support the capability for audit of organizationally defined events by logging all security-relevant user/API activities and Amazon S3 data access activities.

 ##### CivicActions